hpssjellis/particle-photon-neural-network-ifttt/README.md

 Dec 17, 2015

-I have combined everything into the layer02.ino so entryNodes NormalNodes and EndNodes can all have the same .ino code flashed to the Photon.
+I have combined everything into the layer02.ino so entryNodes, NormalNodes and EndNodes can all have the same .ino code flashed to the Photon.
 Each photon will need a unique number set in the variable "myUniqueNodeNumber".
 Each photon will also have to define the variable "myType" as either EntryNode, NormalNode or EndNode.

 Entry Nodes will have to be the first ones and are activated by a DO IFTTT receipe that passes a bit signal example for 3 entry nodes turning the first and last on would pass 101 to the published event "my-EntryNode".
 Presetnly this event is private, but I will have to make it public eventually unless all my Photon's are on the same login.